SamueleSamonini/Temperature/README.md

 - Explore global temperature trends through dynamic graphs.
 - Interact with temperature maps of Europe to visualize average temperatures and thermal excursions.
 - Calculate and visualize the warmest route between cities in Europe.

-## Note
-This project is part of a university assignment for the course of Data Science for Economics (DSE) from the Università degli Studi di Milano (Unimi) and aims to explore and visualize historical temperature data.